o-biotech/public-web-docs/docs/integrations/alerts/logic-apps.md

 ![Search for HTTP](https://www.fathym.com/iot/img/screenshots/alerts/search-for-http.png)

-Configure the HTTP trigger with the following settings from your IoT Ensemble account.
+Configure the HTTP trigger with the following settings from your OpenBiotech account.
 This example is using the Warm Query.
 - Method: `GET`
 - URI: `https://dashboard.openbiotech.co/api/data/warm/explorer`
 - Header: `Authorization: Bearer ***********`